peterhinch/micropython-touch/optional/chess/README.md

 $ mpremote mip install "collections-defaultdict"
 ```

-# Chess engine and gameplay
+# Chess engine, installation and gameplay

 The demo uses a port of the
 [Sunfish chess engine](https://github.com/thomasahle/sunfish)